Have questions about traveling to Africa?

 Please note that all travelers flying to Tanzania via or in transit through a Yellow Fever Infected country such as Kenya, Ethiopia and Uganda are required to show proof of the Yellow Fever Vaccination Certificate.
 For example, this would include those persons flying to Tanzania trough Kenya, Ethiopia or other African countries.

-Visas are available on arrival or in advance.
-We recommend obtaining your Kenya Visa prior to arrival and others when you arrive.
-(Fees must be paid in CASH if paying when you arrive.)
+Visas are available on arrival in Tanzania and Rwanda.
+We recommend obtaining your Kenya Visa online prior to arrival through the website eCitizen

 - A tourist entry visa to Tanzania is $100 USD